contiv/contiv.github.io/websrc/source/documents/tutorials/networking-kubernetes-16.md

 / # exit
 ```

-All traffic to/from this container is Port-NATed to the host's IP (on eth0).
+All traffic to/from this pod is Port-NATed to the host's IP (on eth0).
 The Port NATing on the host is done using iptables, which can be seen as a MASQUERADE rule for outbound traffic for `172.17.0.0/16`

 ```
 [vagrant@kubeadm-master ~]$ sudo iptables -t nat -L -n